-Figure 27 If you attempt to paste image data from a document whose color space does not match the destination space (and the Profile Mismatches: Ask When Pasting box is unchecked), this dialog warning alerts you to a profile mismatch between the source and destination documents.
-If you click OK, Photoshop converts the data and preserves the color appearance of the image data.
+Figure 27 If you attempt to paste image data from a document whose color space does not match the destination space (and the Profile Mismatches: Ask When Pasting box is unchecked), this dialog warning will appear, alerting you to a profile mismatch between the source and destination documents.
+If you click OK, Photoshop will convert the data and preserve the color appearance of the image data.

-Figure 28 If the Profile Mismatches: Ask When Pasting box is checked in the Color Settings dialog and you attempt to paste image data from a document whose color space does not match the destination space, this dialog warning gives you the option to 'Convert' the colors (as in Figure 27 above), or 'Don't Convert' and preserve the numbers instead.
+Figure 28 If the Profile Mismatches: Ask When Pasting box is checked in the Color Settings dialog and you attempt to paste image data from a document whose color space does not match the destination space, this dialog warning will give you the option to Convert the colors (as in Figure 27 above), or Don't Convert and preserve the numbers instead.